ChristosPapastergiou/Database_Systems/README.md

 ---------------------------------
 For each file the compilation is a little bit different.

-1 : make <filename>
+1 : make "filename"

-2 : ./build/filename_main
+2 : ./build/"filename"_main

-The possible filenames are : hp, ht, sht, stat
+"filename" : hp, ht, sht, stat